xpack/xpm-liquid-ts/README.md

 # @xpack/xpm-liquid

-The Liquid substitutions code used by xpm &amp; relatives.
+This project implements the Liquid substitutions code used by xpm & relatives.

 ## Prerequisites